top of page

 Health at Every Size...

-I take a Heath at Every Size (HAES) approach - this basically means that I don't subscribe to the idea that people should aim to diet their way into so-called "normal" or "healthy" categories of tools such as the BMI.
+I take a Heath at Every Size (HAES) approach - this basically means that I don't subscribe to the idea that people should aim to diet their way into so-called "normal" or "healthy" categories of controversial tools such as the body mass index (BMI).

-Partly as a result of this, I am unable to support dieting efforts.
+Partly as a result of this, I am unable to actively support dieting efforts.
 I believe that evidence increasingly suggests that dieting is damaging to physical and mental health - more so than simply living in and looking after a body considered by some to be above the "ideal" BMI.
-I understand that this is counter-intuitive for a lot of people given the powerful influences of "diet-culture", and it is normal for the people I work with to have dieted for a long time, and to struggle with the idea of finding a different way to live.
+I understand that this is counter-intuitive for a lot of people, given the powerful influences of weight-stigma and diet-culture in our society.
+Indeed, it is common for clients to have dieted for a long time, and to struggle with the idea of finding a different way to live.
 This is something that can be explored in the approach I offer, and I can help with considering new ways of eating - in peace.

-You don't need to know anything about HAES to work with me, but it might help for you to know that I cannot help clients to lower their body weight as a specific goal.
-Instead, I aim to help people improve their relationships with food, eating and themselves.
+You don't need to know anything about HAES to work with me, but it might help for you to know that I cannot purposefully help clients to lower their body-weight as a specific goal.
+Instead, I aim to help people improve their relationships with food, eating, and themselves.

 bottom of page